-The boiler aquastat controls the temperature of the water inside the boiler jacket.
+Aquastat Temperature Control - The boiler aquastat controls the temperature of the water inside the boiler jacket.
 The boiler aquastat is a device to a boiler like a thermostat is to an air conditioner, heat pump, or gas/oil furnace.
-The boiler aquastat controls the temperature inside the boiler just as the thermostat controls the temperature for an air conditioner or heat pump.
+A boiler aquastat controls the temperature inside the boiler just as the thermostat controls the temperature for an air conditioner or heat pump.
 The boiler aquastat will turn the burners on and off and also controls the circulator pump on a hot water boiler system.

-When the aquastat is tied in with an outdoor air temperature reset control the set point temperature of the boiler will change according to what the temperature is outside.
-In warmer temperatures the set point is lowered on a linear scale as the temperature outdoors rises.
-Using an outdoor reset control in the manner can save money on the heating bill as it requires less work from the boiler when the weather or temperatures outdoors is higher.
-Why maintain a 180° F temperature for the boiler set point when the outside air temperature is 60° F and the boiler can efficiently and adequately heat the house with a set point of 140º F using less energy to maintain a lower set point?
+When the aquastat is tied in with an outdoor air temperature reset control the set point temperature of the boiler will change.
+Change according to what the temperature is outside.
+In warmer temperatures, the set point is lowered on a linear scale as the temperature outdoors rises.
+Using an outdoor reset control in the manner can save money on the heating bill as it requires less work from the boiler when the weather or temperatures outdoors are higher.
+Why maintain 180° F. temperature for the boiler set point when the outside air temperature is 60° F?
+The boiler can efficiently and adequately heat the house with a set point of 140º F. using less energy.
+Less energy to maintain a lower set point?

 If you get the settings wrong on the aquastat you can and will cause problems with heating.
 It can also cost you more for heating by making your gas bill higher.
 Therefore, it is important to know what you are doing when finalizing the settings.
 When in doubt, consult a professional.